 To track improvement or regression:

-- Run simulations after each agent update (abilities, constraints, or prompt changes)
+- Run simulations after each agent update

-- Compare goal achievement rates across runs
+- Compare goal achievement rates and evaluator scores across runs

 - Investigate scenarios that changed from pass to fail